-Exercise 17 (no hand-in) Can we conclude the following from the observations in this section?
+Exercise 17 Can we conclude the following from the observations in this section?

 - If an algorithm runs in exponential time on a computer, then it can be simulated on a TM in exponential time. - If an algorithm runs in linear time on a computer, then it can be simulated on a TM in quadratic time.